CardiacAtlasProject/dcm4chee-arc-notes/centos7-mysql-secured/README.md

    ```

 4. Create `dcm4chee-arc-config.json` file below to set user settings and permissions to the MySQL and OpenLDAP servers.
 Change the values according to your setup.

+    **Don't worry about keycloak keys properties at this moment.
+Leave them as it is.
+We will update them later.**

     ```json
     {
       "dcm4cheeDir": "/home/vagrant/dcm4chee-arc-5.10.5-mysql-secure-ui",